Life on Titan: Cell membranes

 A hypothetical cell membrane capable of functioning in liquid methane was modeled in February 2015.
 The proposed chemical base for these membranes is acrylonitrile, which has been detected on Titan.
 Called an "azotosome" ('nitrogen body'), formed from "azoto", Greek for nitrogen, and "soma", Greek for body, it lacks the phosphorus and oxygen found in phospholipids on Earth but contains nitrogen.
 Despite the very different chemical structure and external environment, its properties are surprisingly similar, including autoformation of sheets, flexibility, stability, and other properties.

 According to computer simulation in 2020 by the Rahm group, azotosomes could not form under the conditions in Titan lakes due to thermodynamic barriers.
 In 2025, a new mechanism to overcome these barriers was proposed by astrobiologists Christian Mayer and Conor Nixon based on interaction between small mist droplets and the surface of methane lakes.
+However, a March 2026 study suggested that such azotosomes would be unstable, although it did not rule out temporary or transiently stable azotosomes.
 At present, azotosome formation remains speculative without laboratory demonstration of their existence.

 An analysis of ALMA data, completed in 2017, confirmed substantial amounts of acrylonitrile in Titan's atmosphere.